karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 ### Updates

-*September 21, 2021:* The initial version of this page.
+* *October 15, 2021:* Camera-ready paper version.

-*October 5, 2021:* TBA (deadline for the camera-ready paper version).
+* *September 21, 2021:* The initial version of this page.